 Awhile back I posted a peanut butter balls cookie recipe from a recipe posted online from the 1933 cookbook Balanced Recipes.
 Not one to believe that just because I see something on the Web that it actually exists, I set about trying to find said cookbook in hopes it would have other winning recipes.
-When it arrived, I was enchanted.
-It is housed in an aluminum clam-shell cover.
+When it arrived, it enchanted me.
+The aluminum clam-shell cover houses the pages.
 How adorable is that?!
-All of the recipes are on little tabbed cards.
+Little tabbed cards hold all of the recipes.
 I wanted to try out one of the other recipes and I thought what better recipe to try than their version of apple pie.

 I was leery about using something other than the tried and true Perfect Pie Crust